jajimenez/energy-es/README.md

 # Energy-ES
 Energy-ES is a desktop application that shows an interactive chart with the hourly values of the Spot Market and PVPC energy prices of the current day in Spain.
-The data is provided by the API of Red Electrica.
+The data is provided by two APIs of *Red Eléctrica de España*.

 - Version: 0.1.0
 - Author: Jose A. Jimenez (jajimenezcarm@gmail.com)